Alexander L. Kielland (platform): Aftermath

 In response to the Kielland disaster, North Sea offshore installations tightened their command organization, identifying a clear authority who would order abandonment in case of emergency.
 The fourteen minutes between initial failure of the leg and the rig's eventual capsize left a window in which most of the personnel on board could have escaped, had a more effective command structure been in place.
 These revised command structures, similar to conventional shipping command structures, are now frequently put into use when vessels lose anchorage in storm conditions or when fixed installations are threatened by out-of-control vessels.

 The failure to deploy lifeboats led to new legislation regarding on-load release hooks for lifeboats on oil rigs.
 As a consequence, the International Maritime Organization issued a requirement for all lifeboats on merchant ships to be fitted with hooks that could be released even when they were under load.

 A memorial to the disaster was erected in 1986 on the coast of Kvernevik.
 Named "Broken Chain" (brutt lenke), the memorial depicts a broken chain link.
 It weighs about 5 tonne and stands 4 m high.

 After a study published in January 2025 by the University of Stavanger found that the families and survivors were let down by the original investigations, the Norwegian government apologised and funded a study on the impact of the disaster on those affected.
 In June 2025 the Norwegian Storting voted to award compensation to the families and survivors.

 Similar incidents

 Not long after Kielland capsized, her sister rig, Henrik Ibsen, suffered a jammed ballast valve, causing her to list twenty degrees, but was later righted again.
 Approximately eighteen months later, Ocean Ranger capsized in similar weather conditions off the Newfoundland coast.
 An investigation into the cause of the Ocean Ranger disaster by the United States Coast Guard established that structural failure was not a factor.

 In popular culture

-A fictionalised account of the disaster was first broadcast in Norway in 2018 in the drama series Lykkeland (State of Happiness) It was broadcast in the UK in February 2022 by BBC Four.
+A fictionalised account of the disaster was first broadcast in Norway in 2018 in the drama series Lykkeland (State of Happiness), a Norwegian period drama television series about the discovery of oil in the North Sea, and subsequent growth of the petroleum industry in Stavanger.
+It was broadcast in the UK in February 2022 by BBC Four.
 The disaster and subsequent rescue operation were spread over episodes seven and eight of Series Two (Mayday and 123 respectively).

 The political approach was portrayed in the NRK1 series Makta (Power Play).
 It was broadcast in Norway in 2023.